Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Additional simulation results

 \subsection{The H\'ajek estimator}

-We present additional simulation results for the H\'ajek estimator. \cref{fig:sim_est_12} shows the results for the comparison between the two interventions, $F^M_{\bm h_1}$ and $F^M_{\bm h_2}$, while \cref{fig:sim_est_23} compares $F^M_{\bm h_2}$ with $F^M_{\bm h_3}$.
+We present additional simulation results for the H\'ajek estimator. \cref{fig:spatial_est_13_appendix} shows the results for spatial effect moderator in the scenario assessed in \cref{subsec: simulation_res}. \cref{fig:sim_est_12} shows the results for the comparison between the two interventions, $F^M_{h_1}$ and $F^M_{h_2}$, while \cref{fig:sim_est_23} compares $F^M_{h_2}$ with $F^M_{h_3}$.

+\cref{fig:spatial_est_13_appendix} presents the results for the spatial moderator in the comparison of $F^M_{h_1}$ and $F^M_{h_3}$.
+The H\'ajek estimators perform well for the spatial moderator, closely tracking the true CATEs with minimal bias and maintaining empirical coverage near the nominal 95\% level.
+The estimator performs similarly regardless of whether true or estimated propensity scores are used.
+Even for $M = 7$, the average bias remains below 0.001.
+As the number of intervention time periods increases, empirical coverage decreases slightly but remains above 0.87 across all scenarios.
+In regions with limited data, particularly near the upper end of the moderator range, small biases emerge, but coverage remains stable, indicating that the variance estimates effectively account for data sparsity.

-In \cref{fig:sim_est_12}, we present results for the comparison between $F^M_{\bm{h}_1}$ and $F^M_{\bm{h}_2}$.
+In \cref{fig:sim_est_12}, we present results for the comparison between $F^M_{h_1}$ and $F^M_{h_2}$.
 For the spatial moderator (\cref{fig:spatial_est_12}), we observe that the H\'ajek estimator performs well for $M = 1$, with estimated CATEs closely tracking the true CATEs and minimal bias.
 The empirical coverage of the 95\% confidence intervals remains close to the nominal level within the shaded region, highlighting the 0.025 and 0.975 quantiles of the moderator values.
-However, as $M$ increases to 3 and 7, the bias begins to increase slightly near the upper end of the moderator range (values close to 1), particularly for the estimator using truncated weights.
+However, as $M$ increases to 3 and 7, the bias begins to increase slightly near the upper end of the moderator range (values close to 1).
 This indicates that longer time series may be required in these regions to achieve better performance.
 For the spatio-temporal moderator (\cref{fig:st_est_12}), similar trends emerge.
 The H\'ajek estimator performs well for small $M$, with coverage rates remaining stable and close to 0.95.
 However, for $M = 7$, the bias increases for larger moderator values, although it remains small overall.
-Notably, estimators using the truncated weights tend to exhibit higher coverage rates, especially in scenarios where the data are sparse.